choria-io/website/docs/content/adapters/choria/_index.md

 +++
-title = "JetStream"
+title = "Choria Streams"
 weight = 100
 +++

 NATS JetStream is a easy to deploy and scale Streaming Server from the same people who make the NATS technology that the Choria Network Broker is built on.
 JetStream will eventually replace NATS Streaming as a closer integrated streaming server and it's conceivable we will support JetStream natively in the Choria Broker.

-{{% notice warning %}}
-JetStream and our support for it is currently in Technology Preview, things will change, things will break, data might get lost.
-This is supported in Choria Server version 0.13.0 and newer.
-{{% /notice %}}
+Choria embeds JetStream same as it does NATS, in choria JetStream is known as Choria Streams.

-The Choria JetStream Adapter is hosted in the Choria Broker and is configured using the `choria::broker` class.
+The Choria Streams Adapter is hosted in the Choria Broker and is configured using the `choria::broker` class.

 ## Configuration